OpenMined/PyDP/docs/readme.rst

 Usage
 -----

-As part of the 0.1.1 dev release, we have managed to port the Private Mean function (Bounded Mean).
-Other functions will be released in further release.
+As part of the 0.1.1 dev release, we have added all functions required in carrots demo.

 To install the package: ``pip install python-dp``